ualibraries/patron-groups/README.md

 ### Dev install, build, and testing

-We want to avoid polluting our system-level Python environment, so we install a local environment using [PyEnv][pyenv] and [PyEnv-Virtualenv][pyenv-virtualenv].
+We want to avoid polluting our system-level Python environment, so we install a local environment using [PyEnv][pyenv].
 For now, this repo supports scripted installation of Pyenv on MacOS, Debian Linux, and Alpine Linux.

 **This software assumes that we have Python3 and pip3 installed in both development and production environments.**